 Shiitake mushrooms contain bioactive compounds that offer antioxidant defense.
 They also help prevent oxidation of low-density lipoprotein (LDL, or the bad cholesterol) – and may help reduce the risk of atherosclerosis.
 The mushrooms also contain α-tocopherol (vitamin E), oleic acid, linoleic acid, ergosterol, and butyric acid that may function as anti-atherosclerotic agents (5).

 Studies also support the beneficial impact β-glucans can have on human health (6).
 Edible mushroom consumption may have beneficial effects on lipid profiles too.
-Mushrooms may help change some metabolic markers like low-density lipoprotein (LDL) cholesterol, high-density lipoprotein (HDL) cholesterol, total cholesterol, and triglycerides.
+Mushrooms may help change some metabolic markers like low-density lipoprotein (LDL) cholesterol, high-density lipoprotein (HDL) cholesterol, total cholesterol, and triglycerides, and may promote cardiovascular health.
 Moreover, consumption of edible mushrooms is mainly associated with reducing mean blood pressure (7).

 3. May Reduce Risk Of Cancer